 2024–2026 Eligibility Changes

 Critical: IRCC introduced major PGWP changes effective November 1, 2024.
 These affect field-of-study requirements, language proficiency thresholds, and institutional eligibility.
-If you enrolled before these dates, transitional rules may apply — check IRCC's website for your specific situation.
+If you enrolled before these dates, transitional rules may apply, check IRCC's website for your circumstances.

 Provincial Attestation Letter (PAL) Requirement

-Since January 22, 2024, most study permit applicants must include a Provincial Attestation Letter (PAL) from the province or territory where they intend to study.
-This cap system limits the number of new study permits issued per province.
-PALs are required for most programs except master's and doctoral programs, K-12, and some short certificate programs.
-The PAL requirement indirectly affects PGWP volumes by limiting study permit issuance.
+Since January 22, 2024, most study permit applicants must include a Provincial or Territorial Attestation Letter (PAL/TAL) from the province or territory where they intend to study, and the scope was expanded during 2024.
+Some applicants are exempt, and the exemptions have changed over time (for example, master's and doctoral applicants and minor children at the primary or secondary level have generally been exempt under recent rules).
+Because the exempt categories are updated periodically, check canada.ca for the current scope.
+The PAL/TAL requirement indirectly affects PGWP volumes by limiting study permit issuance.

 Field-of-Study Requirements (November 1, 2024)